mkyong/maven-examples/README.md

 - How to install Maven on Mac OSX
 - How to install Maven on Ubuntu, Manjora?

-## Maven - Create a Java project
+## Maven - How to create a Java project
 http://www.mkyong.com/maven/how-to-create-a-java-project-with-maven/

-## Maven - Create a Java web application project - Spring MVC
+## Maven - How to create a Java web application project
 http://www.mkyong.com/maven/how-to-create-a-web-application-project-with-maven/